defano/wyldcard/README.md

 `ask file`       | Displays a directory chooser in which the user can enter a file name (same as a user would see when choosing 'Save As...' from the 'Edit' menu).
 The full directory path of the chosen file is put into the variable `it`.
 When the user cancels the dialog without making a selection, `the result` function returns `Cancel`.
 For example, `ask file "Please choose a file" with "Untitled.txt"`.
 `beep`           | Causes the system to emit an alert/beep sound.
 Has no effect if the system has no alert sound.
 `choose`         | Selects a tool from the tool palette; `choose brush tool` or `choose tool 7`.
 Acceptable tool names and their corresponding numbers are as follows: `browse` (1), `oval` (14), `brush` (7), `pencil` (6), `bucket` (13), `poly[gon]` (18), `button` (2), `rect[angle]` (11), `curve` (15), `reg[ular] poly[gon]` (17), `eraser` (8), `round rect[angle]` (12), `field` (3), `select` (4), `lasso` (5), `spray [can]` (10), `line` (9), or `text` (16).
 `click`          | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.
+For security reasons, some operating systems (like macOS Mojave) require special accessibility permissions to be given to WyldCard to allow scripted mouse or keyboard control.
 `close file`     | Closes a previously opened file, writing any changes made via the `write` command to disk.
 Has no effect if the file is not open.
 For example, `close file "/Users/matt/myfile.txt"`
 `convert`        | Converts a date and/or time from one format to another.
 Syntax is `convert { <container> / <value> } [[ from <format>] and <format>] to <format> [ and <format> ]` where `<format>` is one of `seconds` (an integer value equal to the number of seconds since the epoch, Jan.
 1, 1970), `dateItems` (comma-separated list of integers `year, month, day, hour, minute, second, dayNumber`), `[ <adj> ] date`, or `[ <adj> ] time` where `<adj>` is one of `long`, `short`, `abbreviated`, `abbrev` or `english`.
 When a value is specified (rather than a container), the conversion result is placed into `it`.
 `create menu`    | Creates a new menu in the menu bar, for example `create menu "Help"`.
 Use the `delete menu` command to remove menus or `reset menuBar` to restore the menubar to its default state.